 Occasionally, the frequency of white variants in an area increases sufficiently and remains stable long enough to establish what is referred to as a “colony.”
 Dr. John Stencel restricts the use of the term “colony” to those locations in which at least 20 individuals (in absolute numbers) are regularly observed to be white in what is otherwise a normal gray population.
 I use a more “liberal” definition of a colony including all those communities in which white variants are repeatedly or regularly observed without any attempt to set absolute threshold numbers.
 Those populations are probably harboring a permanent reservoir of the white-predisposing gene(s).
 But whatever the definition, there are to my knowledge, no colonies of the Eastern Gray Squirrel approaching 100% white.
 There are approximately nine known colonies of true albino squirrels (see map of colonies in “Overview of Findings” post; these are self-reporting observations) including the best studied one in Olney IL where a few hundred white squirrels make up approximately 12% of the population.
 There are a similar number of leucistic colonies but their percentages never reach double figures.
 I believe that Brevard’s population, with almost one in three white, has the highest percent white of any known colony and with approximately a thousand individuals within the original city limits (3 square miles), it is far and away the largest of such “colonies.”

-Although it has been very successful in our area, it is rare elsewhere including its native Florida.
-Despite being widely distributed throughout central and northern Florida, this variant occurs in such low frequency that most Floridians are unaware of its existence (See discussion of Melanie in “Overview of Findings” post).
-However, they thrive in a few areas like Sopchoppy and the pecan orchard in Madison where our squirrels allegedly came from (for more on the Florida connection, see the “FAQ” post).
+Although the white squirrels has been very successful establishing their colonies in our area, it is rare elsewhere including its native Florida.
+Despite being widely distributed throughout central and northern Florida, this variant occurs in such low frequency that most Floridians are unaware of its existence.
+However, they thrive in a few areas like Sopchoppy and the pecan orchard in Madison, Florida where our white squirrels allegedly came from.
 Once introduced in Brevard, they have thrived here, as well, and in other areas into which they were released (e.g., Walkerstown NC).
 Perhaps the “Adam and Eve” translocated from Florida to North Carolina were unusually vigorous for reasons genetically correlated but not directly related to coat color.
 Or perhaps the visibility which we assume makes them vulnerable to predation actually protects them from a greater threat, the automobile.
 It’s also possible that predators, such as hawks, have “search images” that don’t match with white prey**.
 But why would that benefit populations in one area but not another.

 * Steppan, S.J., B.L.
 Storz, and R.S.
 Hoffman.
 2004.
 Nuclear DNA phylogeny of the squirrels (Mammalia: Rodentia) and the evolution of arboreality from c-myc and RAG1.
 Molecular Phylogenetics and Evolution 30 (3):703-719 as reported on page 13 of Thorington and Ferrell (cited below).